 - Antiserum Preparation

-- Antiserum to human Furin was raised by repeated immunisation of goats with highly purified antigen.
-Purified IgG was prepared by affinity chromatography using the immunizing peptide
+- Antisera to mouse MIP-2 were raised by repeated immunisations of rabbits with highly purified antigen.
+Purified IgG was prepared from whole serum by affinity chromatography.

 - Buffer Solution